 There, also, the data suggests that – numerically – employee error was the biggest cause of breach incidents, including misdelivery, disposal errors and lost assets, which combined for almost 80% of all healthcare breaches.
 Internal threat actors played a role in a whopping 68% of incidents – the only industry where employees are the dominant threat actors behind breaches.

 As for the human toll of these incidents, it’s worth noting that sick and elderly people aren’t the only victims.
-As this article in the magazine Compliance Today notes, pediatric data has also attracted the attention of cybercriminals interested in identity theft scams.
+As the magazine Compliance Today notes, pediatric data has also attracted the attention of cybercriminals interested in identity theft scams.
 The reason: children are “blank slates” for identity thieves, who can use their names and personally identifying information like Social Security Numbers to open lines of credit and bank accounts.